 West Ridge, Class 2

-At the S end of Arco (ID) along US-20/26, there is a frontage road (Highway Drive) on the E side of the highway.
-Just N of the Conoco gas station, look for the Lost River Motel on the R/E side of the highway.
-Find an access road here that goes E to intersect Highway Drive.
+At the south end of Arco (ID) along US-20/26, there is a frontage road (Highway Drive) on the east side of the highway.
+Just north of the Conoco gas station, look for the Lost River Motel on the right/east side of the highway.
+Find an access road here that goes east to intersect Highway Drive.
 There is a public park of sorts here with a picnic table.
-When you reach the “T” junction with [signed] Highway Drive, turn R/S and drive 0.3 miles to a [signed] junction.
-Go L/E here onto 2450N.
-This junction is directly E of the Conoco gas station.
+When you reach the “T” junction with [signed] Highway Drive, turn right/south and drive 0.3 miles to a [signed] junction.
+Go left/east here onto 2450N.
+This junction is directly east of the Conoco gas station.

 Drive 1.0 mile on 2450N to a signed road junction.
-Go L/N here.
+Go left/north here.
 This is the start of Arco Pass Road.
-Set your odometer to 0.0 here.
-At 3.6 miles, the road turns R/E at a corral.
+Reset your odometer here.
+At 3.6 miles, the road turns right/east at a corral.
 At 4.8 miles, you reach a signed road junction.
-Go L/N here for Arco Pass.
+Go left/north here for Arco Pass.
 At 7.1 miles, reach a key road junction.
-Go R onto a narrow rough road for Arco Pass.
-At 8.1 miles, park alongside the road as the road is about to get very steep and badly rutted.
+Go right onto a narrow rough road for Arco Pass.
+At 8.1 miles, park alongside the road as it is about to get very steep and badly rutted.
 The elevation here is 6,135 feet.

-From the summit, descend W on the ridge-crest jeep road briefly to reach the Southwest Ridge.
-Leave the jeep road here and descend the crest of the Southwest Ridge.
-The terrain on the Southwest Ridge is easy open scrub/grass.
-The ridge soon bends R/W and drops 600 vertical feet to a gully.
+From the summit, descend west on the 2-track road briefly to reach the southwest ridge.
+Leave the jeep road here and descend the crest of the southwest ridge.
+The terrain on the southwest ridge is easy open scrub/grass.
+The ridge soon bends right/west and drops 600 vertical feet to a gully.
 Descend the narrow gully (using a cattle trail) to intercept Arco Pass Road.
 You must cross a stiff cattle fence a little ways above the road.
 Follow the road back to your parked vehicle.